Hydramata/hydramata.github.com/_drafts/vision-statement.md

 ## What are the functional requirements for a “base” IR?

-The initial goal of Hydramata is to deliver a Minimal Viable Product (MVP) for a self-deposit based digital repository.
-Its development will not be guided by an exhaustive list of requirements for a digital repository ecosystem.
-Instead, Hydramata will focus on providing a flexible and capable foundation that provides the following features:
+The initial goal of Hydramata is to deliver a powerful, flexible  means of storing and retrieving heterogenous data and metadata from a preservation-enabled storage system.
+On top of this core Hydramata will implement the features necessary to provide a minimal viable product for a self-deposit digital repository.
+The development of the self-deposit features will not be guided by an exhaustive list of requirements for a digital repository ecosystem.
+Instead, Hydramata will focus on providing the following features:

 ### 1. Users can log in using credentials provided by the implementing institution